fastoch/Deploying-Windows-with-ADK-MDT-and-WDS/README.md

 - We now have an Active Directory (AD) Domain Controller (DC) to which we must add the DHCP role.
 - Once the DHCP role has been added, we need to create a new IPv4 scope
 - For that, open the "DHCP" console > right-click on IPv4 > new IP scope
-  - name this IP range "Deployments"
+  - name this IP scope "Deployments"
   - the scope could go from 192.168.16.100 to 192.168.16.128 (with a /24 subnet mask, which is 255.255.255.0)
   - no need to add any exclusion or delay
   - the lease term can be set to 4 hours (enough to deploy the OS on the client machine)